mneuhaus/chape-test/Readme.md

 ## Demo Website

-For now only a small Hello World Home page in pure HTML styled with Bootstrap 4
+A Basic landing page advertising our new Produkt Mega Joghurt 3000.
+Hip, trendy, vegan simply awesome.

+Built with Bootstrap 4.